derimagia/pantheon-bitbar/README.md

 ### Suggestions

-Feel free to open any issues or pull reuqests to contribute.
+Feel free to open any issues or pull requests to contribute.